-We’re posting the above information in the event any of our readers visit Atenas and it’s surrounding areas in the Alajuela Valley, Costa Rica and have a need to see a physician.
+We’re posting the above information if any of our readers visit Atenas and its surrounding areas in the Alajuela Valley, Costa Rica, and need to see a physician.
 The delightful, bi-lingual Dr. Candy was the perfect choice for our needs.

-The cruise line, Ponant requires the exam and accompanying documents must be completed anywhere between 40 and 90 days prior to the date of the cruise.
+The cruise line, Ponant, requires the exam and accompanying documents to be completed anywhere between 40 and 90 days before the cruise date.
 This worked out perfectly for us when we’re leaving Costa Rica in 19 days.

 Fortunately, we passed the exams without any issues.
 Neither of us has any conditions that might prevent a traveler from embarking on such a cruise that travels well outside the scope of air ambulance service while in one of the most remote areas in the world, Antarctica.

 |As usual, the afternoon sky was cloudy, and rain had begun to fall when we arrived by taxi from the villa.
 The round trip taxi fare with tip was US $7.03 (CRC 4,000).

 Our total doctor bill for both of us was US $120 (CRC 68,297), not covered by our major medical insurance.
 Had we been in many other countries, the bill could have been considerably higher.
 We paid with a credit card and were on our way after big hugs from Dr. Candy.